 Final budget compared to actual results-A review of actual revenues and expenditures compared to the estimated revenues and appropriations in the final budget yields certain variances.
-The General Fund had savings from final budgetary appropriations of \$631,799.
-The most significant savings were realized within culture and recreation and general government support activities as a result of decreased spending during the COVID-19 pandemic.
+The General Fund had savings from final budgetary appropriations of \$496,027.
+The most significant savings were realized within general government support and transportation activities as a result of decreased spending on contractual expenditures.